 (Meals are not included in the total comprehensive fee.)

 Early applications are encouraged and may receive early acceptance.
 To ensure full consideration, please submit your application by March 20.

 In our selection process, we look for a proven ability to handle the demands of disciplined theater work and to be a positive and contributing member of an ensemble.
-Successful applicants demonstrate a clear understanding of the opportunities and challenges of an intensive semester of study at the O’Neill or in Moscow as well as a determination to complete the chosen program in a conscientious manner.
+Successful applicants demonstrate a clear understanding of the opportunities and challenges of an intensive semester of study as well as a determination to complete the chosen program in a conscientious manner.

-Finalists for each program will be notified to schedule an interview.
-A Skype interview is available if an on-campus interview is not possible.
+Finalists for each program will be notified to schedule an interview in person, via Skype, or by phone.